 - the greeting and call by the band leader to participate in three worship songs (two fast and one slow) which are usually already top 10 hits on the radio.
 Hymnals are relegated to "old" churches, and are considered to be stuffy, to preachy, and irrelevant.

-- the call for congregation to greet one another (put on your best fake smile folks!)
+- the call for the congregation to greet one another (put on your best fake smile folks!)

 - the announcements (advertisements for upcoming unbiblical events, and teachings, and a guilt trip plea for volunteers)